Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Conclusion

 \section{Conclusion}

-In this paper, we propose a vision-based self-driving system that uses a monocular camera and radars to collect sensing data; the system comprises an MTUNet network for environment perception and VPC and CILQR modules for motion planning.
+In this study, a vision-based self-driving system that uses a monocular camera and radars to collect sensing data is proposed; the system comprises an MTUNet network for environment perception and VPC and CILQR modules for motion planning.
 The proposed MTUNet model is an improvement on our previous model \cite{Lee21a}; we have added a YOLOv4 detector and increased the network’s efficiency by reducing the network input size for use with TORCS \cite{Lee21a}, CULane \cite{Pan18}, and LLAMAS \cite{Beh19} data.
 The most efficient MTUNet model, namely MTUNet$\_$1$\times $, achieved an inference speed of 40.77 FPS for simultaneous lane line segmentation, ego vehicle pose estimation, and traffic object detection tasks.
-For vehicular automation, a lateral VPC-CILQR controller was designed that can plan vehicle motion on the basis of the ego vehicle’s heading, lateral offset, and road curvature as determined by MTUNet$\_$1$\times $ and post-processing methods.
+For vehicular automation, a lateral VPC-CILQR controller was designed that can plan vehicle motion based on the ego vehicle’s heading, lateral offset, and road curvature as determined by MTUNet$\_$1$\times $ and postprocessing methods.
 The longitudinal CILQR controller is activated when a slower preceding car is detected.
 The optimal jerk is then applied to regulate the ego vehicle’s speed to prevent a collision.
-The MTUNet$\_$1$\times$ and VPC-CILQR controller can collaborate for ego vehicle operation on challenging tracks in TORCS; this path-tracking algorithm outperforms methods based on CILQR \cite{Che19} or MTL-RL \cite{Li19} algorithms for the same understeer minimization task on the same large-curvature roads.
-The present experiments validated the applicability and demonstrated the feasibility of the proposed system, which comprises perception, planning, and control algorithms and is suitable for real-time autonomous vehicle applications without requiring HD maps.
+The MTUNet$\_$1$\times$ and VPC-CILQR controller can collaborate for ego vehicle operation on challenging tracks in TORCS; this algorithm outperforms methods based on the CILQR \cite{Che19} or MTL-RL \cite{Li19} algorithms for the same path-tracking task on the same large-curvature roads.
+Moreover, the self-driving vehicle with long-latency SQP-based controllers tended to leave the lane on some curvy routes.
+By contrast, the short-latency CILQR-based controllers could drive stably and safely in the same scenarios.
+In conclusion, the experiments demonstrated the applicability and feasibility of the proposed system, which comprises perception, planning, and control algorithms.
+It is suitable for real-time autonomous vehicle control and does not require HD maps.
+A future study can apply the proposed autonomous driving system to a real vehicle operating on actual roads.